Tuesday, September 24, 2013

 Facts

 He was married to actress Joan Greenwood, while his son is actor Jason Morell, who appeared in Doctor Who's Christmas special The Next Doctor in 2008.
-Between 1973-74 Andre served as president of actors' union Equity, a time rife with controversy as Laurence Olivier was quoted as being interested in forming a breakaway actors union.
+Between 1973-74, Andre served as president of actors' union Equity, a time rife with controversy as Laurence Olivier was quoted as being interested in forming a breakaway actors' union.
 Equity threatened to expel Olivier.
-Andre died of lung cancer after smoking up to 60 cigarettes a day until he quit in 1976.
+Andre died of lung cancer after smoking up to 60 cigarettes a day, until he quit in 1976 (he died inside an oxygen tent, but was unaware of his diagnosis, having been misdiagnosed with a back injury).
+Ironically, the TV serial Quatermass IV (with John Mills in the title role previously played by Andre) was in the middle of being filmed at the time Andre died.

 Annette Robertson (Anne) Born 1940